 In addition to a consistent release schedule, you must deliver consistently high-quality episodes with similar durations.

-Choose a release schedule and stick with it, right down to the time and day of the week you publish.
+Choose a schedule and stick with it, right down to the time and day of the week you publish.

 Not Making It Easy for Guests to Promote Your Episodes